motoinsure

 Cruiser-specific discounts

 The discounts that move a cruiser premium are the standard motorcycle levers, and the rider demographic makes one of them easy to claim.
-Completing an MSF-recognized safety course earns a discount with most carriers [Progressive Corporation, 2026], and a mature-rider or experienced-rider discount is one many cruiser owners qualify for given the class's older demographic.
+Completing an MSF-recognized safety course earns a discount with most insurers, and a mature-rider or experienced-rider discount is one many cruiser owners qualify for given the class’s older demographic.

 The rest of the list is familiar: insuring more than one bike, bundling a multi-policy package, installing anti-theft equipment, paying the premium in full rather than monthly, and a clean-record discount all reduce the number.
 A seasonal cruiser rider should also ask about the lay-up option, which is not a labeled discount but cuts the premium for the months the bike is in storage while keeping theft coverage active.
 Discounts vary by carrier and state.